allenhwkim/ngentest/README.md

   * **templates**: template string for each type.
 Please specify your own template if you want to override the default template.
 There are five types;
-    * klass: An ES6 class without angular decorator
+    * klass: ejs template for an ES6 class without angular decorator.
-    * component: A class with @Component decorato
+    * component: ejs template for an Angular component.
-    * directive: A class with @Directive decoratorr
+    * directive: ejs template for an Angular directive.
-    * injectable: A class with @Injectable decoratorr
+    * injectable: ejs template for an Angular service.
-    * pipe: A class with @Pipe decoratorr
+    * pipe: ejs template for an Angular pipe.

     e.g.,
     ```javascript